SVP64 Branch Conditional behaviour

 instructions would be required which perform Horizontal Cumulative

-Such instructions would be unavoidable, required, and costly
+would be unavoidable, required, and costly by comparison to a single

-for 3D GPU (and OpenCL-style) workloads.
+high priority for 3D GPU (and OpenCL-style) workloads.

-Given that Power ISA v3.0B is already quite powerful, particularly the Condition Registers and their interaction with Branches, there are opportunities to create extremely flexible and compact Vectorised Branch behaviour.
+Given that Power ISA v3.0B is already quite powerful, particularly the Condition Registers and their interaction with Branches, there are opportunities to create extremely flexible and compact Vectorized Branch behaviour.
 In addition, the side-effects (updating of CTR, truncation of VL, described below) make it a useful instruction even if the branch points to the next instruction (no actual branch).

 Overview